In a small saucepan, bring the milk to a scalding temperature (170 degrees). Remove immediately from heat.

-In an electric mixer fitted with the dough hook attachment, combine 4 ½ cups flour, yeast, and water.
+In an electric mixer fitted with the dough hook attachment, combine 4 1/2 cups flour, yeast, and water.
 With the motor running on low, slowly drizzle in the scalded milk mixture.

 Increase the mixer speed to medium and mix until shiny and smooth, 6 to 10 minutes.
-If the dough is sticky after 3 minutes, add the remaining ½ cup flour, 1 Tablespoon at a time, until the dough comes together.
+If the dough is sticky after 3 minutes, add the remaining ½ cup flour, 1 tablespoon at a time, until the dough comes together.
 Using a small, microwave-safe dish, melt the remaining butter for 15 to 20 seconds.

 Coat 3 or 4 baking sheets with nonstick cooking spray.
 Turn out the dough onto a lightly floured surface and divide into 4 equal portions of dough.
 Working with 1 portion of dough at a time, roll the dough into a 10-inch circle.
 Using a knife or a pizza cutter, cut each circle into 8 wedges.

 Starting at the wide end of a wedge, roll up the dough.
 Place each roll 2 inches apart on the prepared baking sheets with the pointed tip on the bottom.
 Repeat with remaining wedges and portions of dough.

 Cover the rolls with plastic wrap and let rise in a warm place (80 degrees to 85 degrees) until doubled in size, about 30 to 45 minutes.